Back to blog

 You're probably already doing Scrum

-But there's a meaningful difference between participating in Scrum ceremonies and actually understanding the framework well enough to lead it.
+There's a meaningful difference between participating in Scrum ceremonies and actually understanding the framework well enough to lead it.
 A good Scrum Master isn't the person who books the meetings and chases the Jira updates.
 They're the person who helps a team do their best work by removing obstacles, facilitating honest conversations, and protecting the process when pressure mounts.
-That's a real skill, and right now 75% of organisations report they can't find enough people who have it.
+That's a real skill, and right now around three-quarters of UK organisations say they can't find enough people who have it.

 PSM I or CSM?
 Let's settle this